 Following the Urgha installation, we have worked with the Trading arm of Community Energy Scotland to find other good sites for small scale generation.
 In December 2011 we commissioned two Britwind/Evance 5kW turbines at Scaladale.
 These turbines feed electricity into the Lewis and Harris Youth Clubs Association building.
 This registered charity is now benefiting from reduced fuel costs and a much lower carbon footprint.You can just make out the two sticks in the picture behind the main building.

 In November 2012 we installed machines in West Tarbert.
 Planning Permission was granted for three 5kW turbines on land behind the old primary school.
 We were working with the council to reduce fuel costs in the school and the Croileagan building.
 By the time all the permissions were in place, both these buildings were empty, so the turbines have been connected to three social housing units.
 The machines are owned by Community Energy Scotland Trading who have contracted with Hebridean Housing Partnership.
-Three local residents will benefit from reduced heating bills, whilst the Trust gains a small rent for the siting of turbines on its land.
+Three local residents benefit from reduced heating bills, whilst the Trust gains a small rent for the siting of turbines on its land.

 The new building, which incorporates toilets, showers and information panels now benefits from the electricity generated by the turbines.